Skip to main content

 Clinical Evidence and the Systems Biology Perspective

-Large-scale clinical trials have significantly advanced our understanding of and cardiovascular outcomes.
+Large-scale clinical trials have significantly advanced our understanding of testosterone therapy and cardiovascular outcomes.
 The TRAVERSE trial, for instance, provided valuable data on the cardiovascular safety of testosterone replacement therapy in men with hypogonadism and pre-existing cardiovascular disease or high risk.
 Such studies help to clarify the long-term implications of therapy.
 The findings generally suggest that testosterone therapy, when appropriately managed to achieve physiological levels, does not increase major adverse cardiovascular events in men with hypogonadism.

 From a systems biology perspective, the endocrine system does not operate in isolation.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, which regulates testosterone production, is intimately connected with metabolic pathways, including insulin sensitivity and glucose metabolism.
 Low testosterone is often observed in individuals with metabolic syndrome and type 2 diabetes, conditions that independently elevate cardiovascular risk.